cockroachdb/docs/v22.2/create-function.md

 ## Required privileges

-- To define a function, a user must have [`CREATE` privilege](security-reference/authorization.html#supported-privileges) on the schema.
+- To define a function, a user must have [`CREATE` privilege](security-reference/authorization.html#supported-privileges) on the schema of the function.
-- To define a function with a [user-defined type](create-type.html), a user must have `USAGE` privilege on a user-defined type.
+- To define a function with a [user-defined type](create-type.html), a user must have `USAGE` privilege on the user-defined type.
-- To resolve functions, a user must have at least the `USAGE` privilege on the schema.
+- To resolve a function, a user must have at least the `USAGE` privilege on the schema of the function.
 - To call a function, a user must have `EXECUTE` privilege on the function.
-- A user must have privileges on all the objects referenced in the function body at function definition and execution time.
+- At function definition and execution time, a user must have privileges on all the objects referenced in the function body.
 Privileges on referenced objects can be revoked and later function calls can fail due to lack of permission.

 If you grant `EXECUTE` privilege as a default privilege at the database level, newly created functions inherit that privilege from the database.